Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Introduction

-Our proofs of these results extend the geometry-of-numbers techniques developed in \cite{DH,dodqf,dodpf} so that they may be applied over arbitrary global fields.
-More precisely, we consider prehomogeneous representations $V_n$ of split (over $\Z$) reductive groups $G_n$ for $2\leq n\leq 5$ such that the $G_n(F)$-orbits of $V_n(F)$ of nonzero discriminant parametrize degree $n$ \'etale extensions of $F$.
+\textbf{Methods.} Our proofs of Theorems \ref{thmainfield}--\ref{thfinpts} extend the geometry-of-numbers techniques developed in \cite{DH,dodqf,dodpf} so that they can be applied over arbitrary global fields.
+More precisely, we consider prehomogeneous representations $V_n$ of split (over $\Z$) reductive groups $G_n$ for $2\leq n\leq 5$ such that the $G_n(F)$-orbits of $V_n(F)$ of nonzero discriminant parametrize degree-$n$ \'etale extensions of $F$, with the exception in the case $n=2$ and $F$ has characteristic $2$ where the group $G_2$ is non-reductive.
 These representations first arose in a unified context in the work of Sato--Kimura~\cite{SK}, and the connection with field extensions was first studied systematically in the work of Wright--Yukie~\cite{WY}.
-The integral orbits of these representations were classified in \cite{DF,BII,BIII}, and the rational orbits were then counted using this classification of integral orbits via suitable geometry-of-numbers arguments, in \cite{DH,dodqf,dodpf}.
+The integral orbits of these representations were classified in \cite{DF,BII,BIII}, and the rational orbits were then counted using this classification of integral orbits via suitable geometry-of-numbers arguments in \cite{DH,dodqf,dodpf}.
 In this paper, it is these latter parametrization and counting methods that we aim to extend to general base fields.